Lewis Cass (footballer): Port Vale

 On 12 July 2021, Newcastle United loan manager Shola Ameobi sanctioned a season-long loan move to League Two side Port Vale.
 He was signed by manager Darrell Clarke to compete with James Gibbons at right-back and to provide cover at centre-back.
 He made his debut for the "Valiants" on 10 August, coming on as a 65th-minute substitute for Dan Jones in a 2–1 defeat to Newcastle's Tyne–Wear derby rivals Sunderland in an EFL Cup first round fixture at Vale Park.
 He scored his first goal in professional football in a 5–1 victory over Accrington Stanley in an FA Cup first round match on 6 November.
 He impressed in his 27 appearances for the "Valiants", playing on the right of the back three or at wing-back, and received interest from other lower league clubs in the January transfer window before his season was cut short after he tore his ankle ligaments in training on 27 January.
 During his recovery time he provided scouting reports for Port Vale acting manager Andy Crosby in the North East.
 Port Vale went on to win promotion out of the play-offs in May, and Cass said that "I hate watching this on TV, I would rather be a part of it".

 On 11 June 2022, Port Vale announced that Cass would join the club on a contract of undisclosed length from 1 July; David Flitcroft, the club's director of football, stated that "I spoke to Darrell [Clarke], Andy [Crosby] and Dean [Whitehead] and the way they all spoke about him you could see they admired him... it was a collective decision".
 He started four of the opening five league games of the 2022–23 season, before dropping out of the team to accommodate Will Forrester.
-He missed February after being sidelined with a calf strain.
+He missed February and March after being sidelined with a calf strain.